-Although Jane had gotten corrective surgery 12 years ago, she was told her incontinence would return as the tissue broke down over time.
+Although Jane had received corrective surgery 12 years ago, she was told her incontinence would return as the tissue breaks down over time.

 Jane decided it was time to make an appointment with her gynecologist to discuss her surgical options.
 She was referred to Dr. Leslie Rickey of Yale Urology.